michaelenger/brage/README.md

 * `/pages/sub/index.html` => `/sub`
 * `/pages/sub/sub/page.html` => `/sub/sub/page`

-### Extra Templates
+### Partials

-Any files present in the `templates` subdirectory will be available using their name in any page templates using the `template` function.
-Their name is their path relative to the `templates` directory without the file extension.
+Any files present in the `partials` subdirectory will be available using their name with the partial syntax:

-_/templates/extra.markdown_
+_/partials/extra.markdown_
 ```markdown
 This is in the template.
 ```